Kuift/GuiftsDynamicBlueprint/README.md

 ### Overall improvement todo:
 - cleanup code, remove the global variable, make the project oop based
+    - make a new inventory system and put all the blocks in there.
+    - make a make object, make it so that you can easily iterate through it
 - Optimisation : Make the inventory GUI part of a mesh and maybe use only 1 render function.
 - Optimisation : Create multiple vertex array as chunk and render only the chunk near the camera.
 - make a way organize all your blueprint in menu/improve menu